WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2022.md

 > stars or upvotes - just talk to yourself from 3 months ago.
 I keep an
 > almost-daily dev blog written for no one else but me.

-## Some of my Stats

-* 48 Google top 10 ranking pages
-* 6500 monthly clicks on google
-* 12k page monthly views

-> from ahrefs and google search console

 ## Focus on content